All Episodes

 Well, you used to live here.

-So yeah, so so that it's very frustrating because we have all these sworn affidavits, and then you'll get a news organization to just polyparroth, whatever the Secretary of State says, it's un when it's unsubstantiated, and it has no basis in fact or or substance.
+And then you'll get a news organization to just polyparrot whatever the Secretary of State says when it's unsubstantiated and it has no basis in fact or substance.

-And the and they'll they'll quote that and then they'll let these all these sworn affidavits that we have made just uh go down the drain and be ignored.
+And they'll quote that and then they'll let all these sworn affidavits that we have made just go down the drain and be ignored.

-So it's very very frustrating for the for the get local news media coverage here.
+So it's very, very frustrating to get local news media coverage here.

 Well, the only thing I can say is thank you to all of you.

-Um the sad tragedy in this is that we you we get to a point the American people don't have faith, trust, confidence, uh, and a belief that there's integrity in our elections.
+The sad tragedy in this is that we get to a point the American people don't have faith, trust, confidence, and a belief that there's integrity in our elections.

 And we got another one on January 5th in your state.

-Anyway, I'm gonna give you a final thoughts, Bridget.
+Anyway, I'm going to give you final thoughts, Bridget.

 What do you want to tell people?